 This subject explains in plain English different business ownership structures and types of insurances including public liability and professional indemnity Insurance.
 Also explained are employment law, contract law, and the latest Australian Consumer Law.
 Taxation obligations and ways to source professional services for specialist advice and services are covered to ensure that small business owners are knowledgeable of the range of compliance obligations.

 Finances can be daunting for those considering starting a home or micro business.
 This subject steps you through the key knowledge you need to know to determine if your business idea will be a profitable one.
 Learn how to estimate start-up costs, financial viability and projected cash flow for your small business.

 Significant cost savings can be made by managing purchasing effectively and efficiently.
-This Subject provides the skills and knowledge to manage documentation flow in the purchasing process including the confirmation of goods received and despatched as part of daily your Supply Chain operations.
+This subject provides the skills and knowledge to manage documentation flow in the purchasing process.

 Work Health & Safety policies, procedures and compliance are the focus of this safety subject.
 The subject looks at identifying key safety practices in a workplace.
 It covers workplace evacuations as well as identifying relevant safety training and procedures that may be required.
 It covers a foundation in the legal obligations and is a good solid base for understanding safety responsibilities.
 It involves a range of workplace activities like a safety inspection.